Insurance is Complicated. You Need a Guide.

 Will Your Damage from the Storm be Covered?

-While damage to your home from a hurricane can feel devastating, one thing that might bring you comfort is that you have homeowners insurance.
+If you have suffered damage to your home from a fire, flood, or storms like Hurricane Michael, Sally, or Ian it can feel devastating.
+One thing that might bring you comfort is that you have homeowners insurance.
 Unfortunately, not all insurance companies are created equal and all may not be able to pay all of the very costly claims from the recent hurricanes.
 In the fall of 2017, not one but two Florida insurance companies were ordered by the Florida Office of Insurance Regulation to stop writing new policies because the company was not sufficiently funded to pay all policyholder claims if they became due.
 What would you do if you suffered a major loss to your property or an injury that racked up a mountain of medical expenses and your insurance company could not pay?
 Like any other business, insurance companies have to have sufficient capital to pay their debts and, if they don't, they have to file for bankruptcy.
 It's scary to think this can happen but it can.
 This is why your insurance company's rating matters.
 Four firms─A.M.
 Best, Fitch, Moody's and Standard & Poor's─assess the financial strength of insurance companies and award ratings accordingly.
 When shopping for insurance and comparing companies, their rating is an important factor to consider.
 You can find the rating of an insurance company using easy online rating tools like this one here.

 So what do you do if your insurance company is unable to pay your claim?
 Thankfully, there is good news.
 If your insurance company becomes insolvent, the Florida Insurance Guaranty Association, a non-profit organization created to pay outstanding claims of insolvent insurance companies, will step in to cover claims, but only to a certain extent.
 This is why your insurance company's rating is so important.
 Learn more about what FIGA covers here.
 Insurance can be complicated and is not always the easy guarantee you think it might be.
-If you have questions about your coverage or your rights as a policyholder, do not hesitate to give us a call at (850) 438-4899 or email us at [email protected].
+If you have questions about your coverage or your rights as a policyholder, it is in your best interest to contact experienced hurricane insurance claim attorneys like our attorneys at Taylor, Warren, Weidner & Hancock who have been representing homeowners only, never insurance companies, on their hurricane property damage claims.
+Do not hesitate to give us a call at (850) 438-4899 or email us at [email protected].
 We are always happy to sit down with clients, look over your policy and explain your coverage and legal right to you and we never charge any fee or cost for an initial consultation.